Elliot-D-Hill/ct2vl/README.md

 For `calibrate` mode, `traces` is a csv file where each row corresponds to a PCR reaction curve and each column is a cycle in the reaction (example below).

 ## Example `traces` csv file

+This file is available for download [here](https://gist.github.com/Elliot-D-Hill/1ef5b826d23ffd6f29397958ca23eb7b).
+Each row is a PCR reaction curve for a given covid test and each column is a cycle in the PCR reaction.

 <div>
 <table border="1" class="dataframe">